postsharp/Metalama.Samples/examples/exception-handling/retry/retry-4/README.md

 ```

 > [!WARNING]
-> Including sensitive information (e.g., user credentials, personal data, etc.) in logs can pose a security risk.
-Be cautious when adding parameter values to logs and avoid exposing sensitive data.
+> Be careful when including sensitive information (e.g., user credentials, personal data, etc.) in logs as they can pose a security risk.
+Avoid exposing sensitive data and remove them from logs using techniques such as <xref:sample-log-7>.
-> To remove sensitive information from the logs, see <xref:sample-log-7>

 ## Implementation

-The first improvement is that the logging message now includes the method name and the parameter values.
-The logic is hidden in the `LoggingHelper.BuildInterpolatedString` method.
-To learn about how we built this method, read <xref:sample-log-2> and <xref:sample-log-3>.
+To improve logging, we included the method name and parameter values in the logging message using the `LoggingHelper.BuildInterpolatedString` method.
+For more information about the method, refer to <xref:sample-log-2> and <xref:sample-log-3>.

-Then, we replaced `Console.WriteLine` by `ILogger` and we are using dependency injection to pull the `ILogger` into the target class.
-For details, see <xref:sample-log-4>.
+To substitute `Console.WriteLine` with `ILogger` and inject the `ILogger` into the target class, we used dependency injection.
+Refer to <xref:sample-log-4> for details.

-The aspect code is now the following:
+Below is the aspect code update:

 [!metalama-file RetryAttribute.cs ]

-We will address these limitations in the next examples.
+We will address any limitations in the next examples.

 > [!div class="see-also"]
 > <xref:sample-log-2>